Part I Build It The Weekend Sprint

 Break-even: when the overhead pays back

-Most teams undercount ROI by treating a loop as a one-off script.
+Many teams undercount ROI by treating a loop as a one-off script.
 In SDaC, you’re building a multi-toolchain: a runner, a diff contract, structured errors, caches, and Physics gates.
-Each new Sensor, Effector, or Validator plugs into that harness, so the payoff compounds across the whole ecosystem you’re operating.
+That shared harness is where the payoff compounds across the whole ecosystem you’re operating.
+The validator count itself does not compound automatically: every new rule still has to stay calibrated, trusted, and legible.

 This is also why “this is just CI” misses the category: CI is a gate on artifacts.
 SDaC is the compiled system that produces those artifacts as executable work (bounded diffs + evidence + gates).